 - Refine computer programs through testing and debugging to ensure proper operation.

 - Find and understand programming language documentation to learn new information needed to solve programming problems.

 - Demonstrate how basic data structures (list, graphs, trees, sets, tables) function.

 - Investigate different strategies for algorithm development and evaluate these to select an appropriate solution to a given problem.

 - Case studies /Incidents (traditional, online)

 - Individual assignments

-- Programming exercises are assigned to have students practice the language.
+- Simple and less simple programming exercises are assigned to have students practice the language.

-- Some case studies are analyzed through discussion online and in class.
+- Some case studies are analyzed through discussion in class.

 |Continuous assessment||Partial exams||General exam|